NicholasBalsom/NicholasBalsom/README.md

 ## Hi there!
 My name is Nicholas Balsom 👋
-- 🔭 Currently working with Sidus Robotics
+- 🔭 Currently working on rover control software @ Sidus Robotics
-- 🌱 I’m currently learning - Astro, Ardunio, ultralytics YOLO, ROS2
+- 🌱 I’m currently learning - ROS 2
 <!--
 **NicholasBalsom/NicholasBalsom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.